Animar123/Yash_BlueStampPorfolio/index.md

 ```bash
 python3 detect.py
 ```
-The result is a tensorflow lite real time computer vision model opperating at 10 fps that can detect objects.
+The result is a tensorflow lite real time computer vision model operating at 10 fps that can detect objects.

 ![](cv_gif_AdobeExpress.gif)

-Compared to running a normal tensorflow object detection model like YOLOv5 in realtime on a raspberry PI.
-The real time object detection model using tensor flow can run 5 times faster than other computer vision models using tensorflow due to is optimized machine learning models.
+Compared to running a normal tensorflow object detection model like YOLOv5 in real time on a raspberry PI.
+The real time object detection model using tensor flow can run 5 times faster than other computer vision models using tensorflow due to its optimized machine learning models.

 <p float="left">
     <img src="tf comparison.png"  width="40%" height="30%">